auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 they are two different descriptions of the same underlying function.

-Partial evaluation of SHA256 demonstrates there cannot be more than 2^256 functionally distinct prefixed salts without leaving some salt in input buffer, or suffixing some salt after the password.
-Even though the input space of prefixed salts is much larger than 256 bits, collisions on the compression function can propagate throughout the remainder of the computation.
+Partial evaluation of SHA256 demonstrates there cannot be more than 2^256 functionally distinct prefixed salts without leaving some salt in the input buffer, or suffixing some salt after the password.
+Even though the input space of prefixed salts is much larger than 256 bits, collisions on the compression function propagate throughout the remainder of the computation.

 Similarly, the G3P processes the plaintext password in a single pass near the beginning of the hash computation.
 Applying the previous argument means that